LegumeFederation/gcvit/README.md

 docker-compose up -d
 ```

-The GCViT UI is then available at http://localhost:3000, and the GCViT API server at http://localhost:8080
+The GCViT UI is then accessible via web browser http://localhost:3000, while the GCViT API server is accessible at http://localhost:8080.

+Any changes to the files on the host in `assets/`, `data/`, `ui/cvitjs/data`, `gcvit/src`, or the `ui/cvitjs/cvit.conf` file will be immediately reflected.
+Changes to any other files will require stopping the gcvit service (`docker-compose down`), rebuilding container image(s) (`docker-compose build`), and restarting (with `docker-compose up -d`).

 To stop the GCViT service: